gtque/k8s_ubuntu_wsl/README.md

           3. so set the range to something like: 172.21.16.175-172.21.16.225
 6. microk8s is up, running, and configured.
 7. Setup local kubeconfig: run `/usr/local/bin/k8s_ubuntu_wsl/microk8s/microk8s_kubeconfig.sh`
     1. this edits the ~/.bashrc file so that `microk8s config > ~/.kube/config` is run everytime to make sure it is up to date.
-    So if you run the microk8s_kubeconfig.sh multiple times, you will end up with multiple instances of the same command at the end of the .bashrc file.
 8. **Close and restart the session**
 9. Continue with installing `Kubectl and Helm`.
 ## Kubectl and Helm and nfs